 Look for questions that you can answer authoritatively.
 Search Quora, forums, Facebook groups, and blogs to see how you can be of help.
 Your Quora profile allows you to post information about you and your business.
 Many blogs and forums have a place for a website link.
 If you see questions coming up over and over, you should seriously consider posting a comprehensive answer on your website.
 Just don’t be spammy when you go around and participate on these other sites.
 Your goal is to help.
 Tell them the solution you use within your business.
 The authority you gain will more than compensate for any risk of other copying your methods.

 Who are the local reporters in your area?
 When is the last time you talked to them about your business?
 Your city or town likely has an online news portal of some kind.
 Offer to provide them content or expert advice anytime they run a story relating to your industry.
 Suggest a Q&A column where you answer reader’s questions.
 You do not need to be a great writer to do this.
 Some companies are running provincial news sites.
 Get yourself into these places.
 HARO (help a reporter out) can connect you with journalists in highly respected media outlets.
 They are looking for information that you can provide.
 It is an excellent way to build authority for your business and rank higher on Google.

 There you go, seven ways you can rank higher on Google, increase your business’s visibility online and drive traffic to your website.
 There are things you can do yourself without having to hire an SEO expert.
-Try this free SEO audit tool if you would like to take it to the next level.
+If you are interested in getting an FREE SEO Audit, we offer one here.